japt-epj/HUNTeR/README.md

 To add a new frontend dependency, use npm install to add the dependency to the package.json file.
 Adding a new backend dependency entails editing the `pom.xml`.
 We strictly discourage using dependencies that are not available on npm or maven central, because manual dependency management is a pain.

 ### Thoughts on scalability

 #### Current
+The current setup is made to be as simple as possible.
+A single maven build is used to create a monolithic jar file which contains the static frontend files, as well as the application server to host the backend.
+This is obviously not optimal for scalability, but makes it possible to publish a single docker file and keep docker-compose files as simple as possible.
+The reasoning behind this is to keep complexity as low as possible, which makes building and pushing production images very easy.

+At the same time, the project is modularized enough to enable more refined builds and deployment strategies to create more elaborate deployment strategies.
 #### Scaling up
+Scaling up is the easiest solution to counter performance problems.
+As deploying the application on a single machine is as easy as the documented docker deployment, deplyoing on a stronger machine with better network will generally result in better performance.
+However, this solution provides no real scaling in terms of distributing load between several machines.

+Currently, the test environment is hosted on a single core, 2GB virtual machine and works fairly well for testing purposes.
+Taking into account the underpowered solution that we currently have, scaling to a realistic load of users on a monolithic setup is not unrealistic.

 #### Scaling out
+Scaling out with this project will require changes to the build, but especially to the deployment.
+Precautions to these measures have been taken though, and changes are certainly possible, while requiring some tweaks to the current setup.

+A first step towards better distributed scalability is creating a non-monolithic build artifact.
+The current single-jar deployment is targeted towards deployment on a single tomcat server instance.
+To move away from this restriction, a first step should be splitting up the backend and frontend builds so that they can be deployed separately.

+The frontend consists of static artifacts, which can be hosted on any web server, such as apache or nginx.
+As the frontend is completely stateless, it doesn't matter how many servers host the frontend behind an entry reverse proxy..
+As the frontend is completely stateless, it doesn't matter how many servers host the frontend behind an entry reverse proxy.

+TODO: Add a picture of best scaling out deployment!